 Your Galaxy S6 Nougat update is going through extensive testing but that doesn’t mean you won’t run into any problems.

-Galaxy S6 Nougat issues are already starting to popup and we expect the list to grow as more devices obtain the upgrade from Samsung and its partners.
+Nougat issues are popping up on the Galaxy S6, Galaxy S6 Edge, and Galaxy S6 Edge+ and we expect the list to grow as more devices obtain the upgrade from Samsung and its partners.